-Policies are an integral part of the Risk and Corporate Governance structure for the companies and facilitate strong governance and clearly defined roles and responsibilities.
+Policies are an integral part of the Risk and Corporate Governance structure for the entities operating within the Group and facilitate strong governance and clearly defined roles and responsibilities.
 Policies are the strategic link between the Group's vision and its day-to-day operations, and they allow employees to understand their roles and responsibilities within predefined limits.
 The insurance entities of the Group design their policies to address the Group Principal Risks and align with their Risk Taxonomy.